Show All Answers

 You may download it here: Morrisville Welcome Brochure

 See the Police "Forms & Links" section for tips on how to prevent false alarms.
-Section 30-37 of the Town Ordinances covers Alarm regulations and fines for false alarms.
-Town Ordinances
+The Ordinance and fee schedule can be also be found in this section.
+Alarm Ordinance

 The Town of Morrisville’s solid waste services operate on a color-coded system, as follows: Monday- Red Route; Tuesday-Blue Route; Wednesdsay-Purple Route; Thursday-Green Route; and Friday-Yellow Route.
 Household garbage and recycling are collected each week on the day assigned to your specific address.
 Yard waste is collected twice each month on Wednesdays according to the color code, as follows: 1st and 3rd Wednesdays-Green & Yellow Routes; 2nd and 4th Wednesdays-Red, Blue & Purple Routes.
 When there is a 5th Wednesday in any given month, no yard waste will be collected.